-Drugs and alcohol: Legal and illegal, prescription and otherwise
+Drugs and alcohol: Teach about legal and illegal drugs, prescription and otherwise.

 Water safety: No horseplay; respect those who do not swim well.
 Avoiding high and fast water; ocean safety.

-Drugs and alcohol: Legal and illegal; friends who pressure are not true friends.
+Drugs and alcohol: Legal and illegal; teach your children that friends who pressure are not true friends.

 Dating: Discuss your house rules; teach about dating violence and safe sex.